kirstenronning/portfolio/aboutme.md

 ### <i class="fas fa-graduation-cap"></i> Where I've Been

 I was born and raised in Chandler, Arizona, and it was not a hard decision to attend Arizona State University.
 I began classes immediately after high school, pursuing concurrent degrees in Business Data Analytics (BS) and Dance (BFA).

-After four years of school, I was able to graduate in May of 2020 Summa Cum Laude from Barrett, the Honors College with a Bachelor of Science in Business Data Analytics, a Bachelor of Science in Sociology, a Minor in Dance, and a Certificate in International Studies.
+After four years of school, I was able to graduate in May of 2020 Summa Cum Laude from Barrett, the Honors College with a:

+- Bachelor of Science in Business Data Analytics
+- Bachelor of Science in Sociology
+- Minor in Dance
+- Certificate in International Studies

 My culminating capstone was my [Honors Thesis: Attitudes and Experiences with Period Poverty at Arizona State University](https://kirstenronning.github.io/portfolio/portfolio/), where I created a survey and used analyziation tools to provide a report to Arizona State University about the effects of period poverty on our students.
 Clearly one for multi-tasking, I have a passion for diversifying my skills and showing up in multiple capacities.

 My Business Data Analytics program aimed to provide me with a wide range of analytical programs and tools, and I was exposed to SQL, Python, Tableau, SAS, R, and Orange.
 In my Statistics courses, we worked in SPSS.
 I also focused specifically on Microsoft Excel and HTML5 as elective courses.